The 5 best mattresses to buy in 2025 – I've tested over 150 mattresses, and this is the shortlist I recommend to family and friends

 I've kept this shortlist to just the five best mattresses I've tested, but you might be considering another mattress and wondering how we rate it.
 If so you'll find all Ideal Home's testing on our mattress reviews page.
 These are a few alternatives worth a mention.

-• Best IKEA mattress: similarly, I haven't found an IKEA mattress that can outrank any of the mattresses in my shortlist, but thanks to the wide selection of showrooms across the country, they're a convenient choice if you want to test in person.
-Plus, the brand's mattresses are *affordable*.
-My top recommendation is the IKEA VALEVÅG pocket sprung mattress it's softer than I'd have liked, but it's just £219 for a double.
+Similarly, I haven't found an IKEA mattress that can outrank any of the mattresses in my shortlist, but thanks to the wide selection of showrooms across the country, they're a convenient choice if you want to test in person and go home with a mattress the same day.
+Plus, the brand's mattresses are *very* affordable.
+My top recommendation is the IKEA VALEVÅG pocket sprung mattress.
+It comes in two tension options (although both feel softer than I'd have liked, so are unlikely to offer heavier-weight sleepers enough support), and it's just £219 for a double.
+This is for you if you're looking for a bargain.

 How to choose a mattress